opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 2. Use the query generator model to create synthetic queries given a corpus.
 3. Train a small model (such as TAS-B) on the synthetic corpus.

-The [Demo Notebook for Sentence Transformer Model Training, Saving and Uploading to OpenSearch](https://opensearch-project.github.io/opensearch-py-ml/examples/demo_transformer_model_train_save_upload_to_openSearch.html) automatically performs all of the these steps for the corpus of your choice.
+The [Demo Notebook for Sentence Transformer Model Training, Saving and Uploading to OpenSearch](https://opensearch-project.github.io/opensearch-py-ml/examples/demo_transformer_model_train_save_upload_to_openSearch.html) automatically performs all of these steps for the corpus of your choice.

-***Over time, we plan to release newer, more powerful LLMs for query generation, which will produce better synthetic queries and lead to improved downstream search performance.***
+***Over time, we plan to release newer, more powerful LLMs for query generation that will produce better synthetic queries and lead to improved downstream search performance.***

 ### 2.1.
 Obtaining a query generator model